 How do you develop new multiplayer experiences to overcome the limitations of new platforms?

 Keep Talking and Nobody Explodes is a clever use of virtual reality by only having one person in VR.
 As VR is a relatively new commercial platform, it is expensive, and it is smart to assume that a group of friends would only have access to one headset.

 Additionally, handling multiplayer VR is tricky and there’s no standard on doing this well yet.
 By including the physical manual, the designers manage to provide real life multiplayer merged with digital gameplay, playing to the strengths of both VR and physical interaction with the manual.

 3. Secret Multiplayer: Journey

-It’s only striking me now that all these examples have to do with cooperative multiplayer experiences, though I’m sure there are some unique ways of dealing with competitive multiplayer to keep the interaction between people the central focus.
-I can’t think of any at the moment (leave me a comment if you do think of some examples!), though maybe that’s a topic for another blog post.
+All these examples have to do with cooperative multiplayer experiences, though there are also some interesting ways of dealing with competitive multiplayer to keep the interaction between people the central focus.
+One is asymmetric multiplayer, particularly in horror games.